dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Inputs:

-* `genesisDocument` - any intermediate representation of a DID document with the identifier replaced with the placeholder value throughout all fields (e.g. the id field) `did:btcr2:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+* `genesisDocument` - any intermediate representation of an initial DID document with the identifier replaced with the placeholder value throughout all fields (e.g., the id field) with `did:btcr2:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
   REQUIRED; object.

 Outputs: